Events

 The Events Committee’s primary function is to organize the Association’s events consisting of:

-- The profession’s Industry dinner (held on the Saturday evening of the IC); and
+3. The NHAA Gala Awards Dinner (held on the Saturday evening of the Symposium); and

 Email: Events Committee